 Few teams had a better offseason than the Los Angeles Chargers.
 Justin Herbert was one of the most pressured quarterbacks last season but performed well when being pressured anyway.
 L.A. set out to improve the offensive line by signing All Pro center Corey Linsley and drafting touted tackle Rashawn Slater, among other signings.
 They also let older expensive free agents walk like Melvin Ingram and Casey Hayward, clearing up room for them to bolster positions of need.
 If there’s a feisty and explosive team that could challenge Kansas City for the division, you’re looking at them.
 The Chargers should take a massive step forward in 2021.

 The Broncos are back to their 2020 jumping off point– Von Miller and Courtland Sutton are expected to be back and healthy and the roster is loaded with talent.
-The secondary, which was talented as is last season, got a facelift; the Broncos drafted Patrick Surtain II in the top 10 and signed Kyle Fuller and Ronald Darby for their starters.
+The secondary, which was talented as is last season, got a facelift; the Broncos drafted Patrick Surtain II in the top 10 and signed Kyle Fuller.
 The quarterback position was patched for the time being with the signing of Teddy Bridgewater.
-Drew Lock appears to be on his last strike with the team, which is starting to shift to win-now mode.
-Vic Fangio isn’t getting any younger and the talent appears to be in place.
+Vic Fangio isn’t getting any younger and appears to be on his last strike in Denver.

 As mentioned, the offseason for the Raiders was widely criticized.
 Their best unit, the offensive line, was broken apart for undisclosed reasons and to help begin repair it, Mark Davis appeared to reach on Alex Leatherwood, a tackle mostly graded in the second round.
 They spent up for Kenyan Drake (despite already rostering Josh Jacobs) and aging Casey Hayward among other head scratching moves.
 Whether or not these moves are really genius gambles in disguise remains to be seen, but there aren’t many teams projected for fewer wins this season than the Raiders.